 About Disability Law and Policy

 Our Disability Law and Policy Program (DLPP) is one of the most extensive disability-related law school programs in the United States.
-Director and Associate Professor Katherine Macfarlane is an expert in disability law and civil rights litigation, and herself a person with disabilities.
+Director and Professor Katherine Macfarlane is an expert in disability law and civil rights litigation, whose scholarship and advocacy have shaped legal discourse and policy while advancing the rights of people with disabilities.

 Joint Degree